eq19/feed/_drafts/identition_zone.md

 ## The powers of 10

+An even simpler and unachieved task is to give a reducible off-shell formulation explicitly showing a finite number of component fields.

 ```note
 Inspired by the history of how Einstein constructed General Relativity, we study the linearized Nordstrom supergravity in ten- and eleven-dimensional superspaces in [JHEP07(2019)063].
 We found no obstacles to applying the lessons we learned in 4D to higher dimensions.
 We also derive infinitesimal 10D superspace Weyl transformation laws.
 The identification of all off-shell ten-dimensional supergeometrical Weyl field strength tensors, constructed from respective torsions, is presented in [JHEP03(2021)074].
 ```